SumanSahoo12/Angular-Pratice/README.md

 # Angular-Pratice
-This is my Angular-Pratice repository where i will learn angular
+This is my Angular-Pratice repository where i will learn angular.
+It is only for learnung purpose.